GStreamer/gstreamer/Playback+tutorial+5+Color+Balance.markdown

 them to find out if certain functionality is available, regardless of the actual element which implements it.

-`playbin2` implements the Color Balance interface (`gstcolorbalance`), which allows access to the color balance settings.
-If any of the elements in the `playbin2` pipeline support this interface, `playbin2` simply forwards it to the application, otherwise, a colorbalance element is inserted in the pipeline.
+`playbin` implements the Color Balance interface (`gstcolorbalance`), which allows access to the color balance settings.
+If any of the elements in the `playbin` pipeline support this interface, `playbin` simply forwards it to the application, otherwise, a colorbalance element is inserted in the pipeline.

 This interface allows querying for the available color balance channels